 At the first school camp, each child would come right up to me, salute, and chirp, "Good morning, doctor!"
 Very cute.
 Totally disarming.
 Do you know any child in America who does that when he or she sees the pediatrician?

 When I pulled out my digital camera, though, everyone went crazy, at both school camps I went to.
 I was like a yellow-skinned alien who had descended into school, freed the children of class for the morning to do some cover testing and refraction, and then pulled out a magic little device that could capture their smiles, something they and their families could only dream of affording.
-Taking a picture of them and then showing it to them on the camera completely delighted them.
+Taking a pi

 No comments: